 Best for Affordability

-It’s no secret that the best mechanical keyboards in Singapore rarely come cheap… but if you look hard enough, you might come across CoolerMaster CK50, one of the most affordable options on the island.
+It’s no secret that the best mechanical keyboards in Singapore rarely come cheap… but if you look hard enough, you might come across CoolerMaster CK50, one of the most affordable and best budget mechanical keyboard options on the island.

 For no more than $70, both gamers and writers can enjoy a keyboard that’s gentle on the hands without causing any discomfort after hours of usage.